ArdentLabs/bootcamp-fall-2017/week2/README.md

 'Jack'
 ```

+> You might have already noticed, but I'll explicitly state it: **in arrays,
+> order matters**.

-### Spread operator
+### Destructuring

 Let's also say we have three functions called `handleApple`, `handleBanana`, and
-`handleGrape` that take the entire fruit object **without** its `type` field
+`handleGrape` that take the entire fruit object **without** its `type` field.
-(since each function only handles one type of fruit, this is not required
-information).
-How do we remove the type of the object, then pass the remainder
+How do we remove the type of the object, then pass the remainder to our
-to our functions?
-It turns out that ES6 has a syntax for this:
+functions?
+It turns out that ES6 has syntax for this:

 ```
-/* We want an object that looks like { color: 'yellow', texture: 'smooth' }
+/*
- * Note: Enable ES6 features in the command line with the --harmony flag */
+ * Note: Enable ES6 features in the command line with the --harmony flag *
+ * We want an object that looks like { color: 'yellow', texture: 'smooth' }
+ */

 $ node --harmony
 > const fruit = { type: 'banana', color: 'yellow', texture: 'smooth' }
 undefined